 The phones have there own basic common Technology.
 To know which one is the best and which devices and areas use at&t Gsm or Cdma you need to understand technologies in mobile phones.
-CDMA is short for (Code Division Multiple Access) and GSM is (Global System for Mobiles), these are the oldest form of radio systems now implemented on in cell phones.
+CDMA is short for (Code Division Multiple Access) and GSM is (Global System for Mobiles).

 How It Works

 The pulsing of the time division signal created the notorious “GSM buzz,” a buzzing sound whenever you put a GSM phone near a speaker.
 That’s mostly gone now, because 3G GSM is not a time division technology.
 WCDMA is considered the 3G version of GSM technology.
 To further speed things up, the 3GPP (the GSM governing body) released extensions called HSPA, which have sped GSM networks up to as fast as 42Mbps, at least in theory.

 CDMA networks, meanwhile, are stuck at 3.6Mbps.
 While faster CDMA technologies exist, US carriers chose not to install them and instead turned to 4G LTE to be more compatible with global standards.
 The global spread of GSM came about because in 1987, Europe mandated the technology by law, and because GSM comes from an industry consortium.
 For instance in the US, networks such as Sprint, Verizon, and US Cellular use CDMA.
 The other two AT&T and T-Mobile use GSM.
 The rest of the world uses GSM.

 CDMA, is owned by chipmaker Qualcomm.
 This made it less expensive for third parties to build GSM equipment.
 GSM is most popular in the United States and Russia.
 However, it’s also used in some Asian and African countries, often alongside competing GSM carriers.

 Can You Switch Between CDMA & GSM ?